frankframework/frank-manual/docs/source/gettingStarted/horizonsTransform.rst

    .. include:: ../snippets/NewHorizons/v470/addXsltPipe.txt

 The pipe shown above has attribute ``getInputFromSessionKey="originalMessage"``.
-You may remember session keys from section :ref:`helloTestPipeline`.
-They are name/value pairs that accompany the message flowing through the pipeline.
+Session keys are name/value pairs that accompany the message flowing through the pipeline.
+They are visible in Ladybug reports, see :ref:`gettingStartedTestPipelines`.
 The ``<XsltPipe>`` should not use the output of its predecessor with ``name`` attribute ``insertBooking``.
 As said in the previous section, the output of that pipe is an XML coming from the database that expresses the result of the INSERT query.
 Session key ``originalMessage`` points to the original input message of the pipeline, which is what we need.